orgua/OneWireHub/README.md

 ### Plans for the future:
 - implementation of ds2450
 - rework the onewire-timings
-- offer per-bit-CRC16 with sendAndCRC16() and recvAndCRC16() for loadbalancing (non working test already included)
+- add table of tested sensors
-- irq-handled hub on supported ports
+- irq-handled hub on supported ports, split lib into onewire() and onewireIRQ()
 - work on the TODOs in the code
 - test each example with real onewire-masters, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
 - bug: infinite loop in waitForRequest() if no sensor is read out (scratchpad or sim)